ARM-software/acle/main/acle.md

 ### Saturation instructions

-`__ARM_FEATURE_SAT` is defined to 1 if the SSAT and USAT instructions are supported and the intrinsics defined in [ssec-Wsatin](#width-specified-saturation-intrinsics) are available.
+`__ARM_FEATURE_SAT` is defined to 1 if the SSAT and USAT instructions are supported and the intrinsics defined in [Width-specified saturation intrinsics](#width-specified-saturation-intrinsics) are available.
 This feature also implies support for the Q flag.

 `__ARM_FEATURE_SAT` and its associated intrinsics are deprecated in ACLE 2.0 for A-profile.
 They are fully supported for M and R-profiles.